doanduyhai/killrvideo-java/README.markdown

 ## Getting started with Java <a id="getting-started-java"></a>

-The Java implementation of [killrvideo] is using [Achilles Object Mapper].
+The Java implementation of [Killrvideo] is using [Achilles Object Mapper].
 Please read its documentation to understand the complete set of features of the framework

 To get the Java impl running: